Quick Fix: The square root of 10 is 3.162 when rounded to three decimal places.

 How do you estimate a positive square root?

 - A positive square root of x is a positive number y where y² = x.
-In other words, a number you can multiply by itself to land back on x.
+In other words, it's a number you can multiply by itself to land back on x.

 - Every positive number has two square roots: one positive and one negative.

-How do you estimate?
+How do you estimate sums or differences?

 To estimate sums or differences, round every number to the same place value first, then add or subtract.
 It's a quick way to get close without sweating the small stuff.